Associate in Science - Radiography

 If you are interested in this program, please download and read Radiography Policies, Procedures and Information (PDF)

 This associate degree program prepares students for careers in Radiography.
 The Ball State University Radiography program is offered in cooperation with IU Health Methodist Hospital in Indianapolis.
 The program is divided into two phases and usually takes 2 to 3 years to complete.
-The first, or preclinical, phase of the program takes place on the Ball State University campus and includes course work in the sciences and the University Core Curriculum program.
-The second, or clinical, phase of the program is offered in Indianapolis at IU Health Methodist Hospital with rotations to other clinical education sites.
+The first, or preclinical, phase of the program takes place on the Ball State campus and includes course work in the sciences and the University Core Curriculum program.
+The second, or clinical, phase of the program is offered in Indianapolis, where medical, technical and clinical courses are taught at IU Health Methodist Hospital and other clinical education sites.

 Program Admission and Application

-You must obtain a current application and instructions from the Department of Physiology & Health Science office in CL 325.
+You must obtain a current program application and instructions from the Department of Physiology & Health Science office in CL 325.
 Complete the application, follow the instructions, and attach the required documentation.
-All information must be received in the Department of Physiology & Health Science office (CL 325) no later than 5:00 p.m. local time (Eastern Standard Time) on the first business day of February each year.
-Incomplete application packets will not be considered.
+All information must be received in the Department of Physiology & Health Science office (CL 325) no later than 5:00 p.m. local time (EST) on the first business day of February each year.
+Incomplete application packets may not be considered.
 Due to the limited number of clinical phase spaces available, all students who meet minimum admission requirements may not be admitted to the clinical phase.

-Applicants will be ranked using the following formula: (GPA of required preclinical courses x 8) + (GPA of required preclinical math/science courses x 17).
+Applicants will be ranked using the following formula: (GPA of completed, required preclinical courses x 8) + (GPA of completed, required preclinical math/science courses x 17).

 Radiography Check Sheet